Woman’s Biggest Husband Is The Moon

 My date on Wednesday is looking ‘long term’ only.
 I have decided to be ruthless about these things.

 “I had the oddest thing last year.”
 She says.
 “An email out of the blue.
-Multiple recipients but I couldn’t see who else it was addressed to.
+Multiple recipient thing, but I couldn’t see who else it was addressed to.
 From a boy I knew from Chesham Grammar.
-He said he felt guilty for how he had treated all the women in his life, and that he had decided to find their emails where he could.
+He felt guilty for how he treated the women in his life, and decided to find their emails where he could.
 He wanted to apologise.”

 “What did he do?”

 “Not much to me.
 We kissed at an upper sixth formal.
 He tried to put his hand in my shirt but I pushed it away and he walked off, saying he was insulted.”

 “Pretty selfish.
 But maybe he did a lot worse.
 To others.
 Later.”

 “Maybe I contributed to it.
 Maybe he felt he had to get more and more intense as each girl rejected him.”

 “You didn’t reject him.
 You wanted a different kind of relationship.
 Better.”
 I explain patiently, but my vision was filling with numb prostitutes, wet kohl turning cheeks into a ruined charcoal sketch.
 I’m sure there are people this creep can never apologise to.
 In fact, I imagine the email itself as a ploy to see which fool would reply, say she forgave him and found his quest for atonement heartening.
 The bastard would slowly enter into correspondence, suggest a rendezvous, happy that he had his hands on the ultimate acquiescent female.

 Michelle seems mature for her age.
 It may not be exciting, but she comes across as a generous spirit.
 She has the calmness of someone with a solid base, out of town.
 Something she can always go back to.
 She works in finance too, in personnel.